 Insurance companies are concerned for a reason.
 The roof is the main point of protection your home has from the elements.
 An old, damaged roof can lead to serious water damage when it rains, or it could even cave in on you as you’re sitting at the kitchen table.

-Sellers should be straightforward about the age of the roof – so ask! – and you can look for cracked or missing shingles during your walk-through to get an idea of how likely it is to have issues.
+The seller should be straightforward about the age of the roof – so ask! – and you can look for cracked or missing shingles during your walk-through to get an idea of how likely it is to have issues.

 5. The price is a little too right, Bob